MW 50x20 / N38 - neodymium magnet

 - They possess very high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical devices and other modern machines.
+- Wide application in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices or other modern machines.

 Disadvantages of neodymium magnets: